 technology used and conceptualisation of their creative networked

 Mills, R.H.
-2011, 'Ethernet Orchestra: Interdisciplinary Cross-Cultural Interaction in Networked Improvisatory Performance', Proceedings of the 17th International Symposium on Electronic Art ISEA2011 Istanbul, The 17th Istanbul International Symposium on Electronic Art, Leonardo/ISAST, Istanbul Turkey.View/Download from: UTS OPUS
+2011, 'Ethernet Orchestra: Interdisciplinary Cross-Cultural Interaction in Networked Improvisatory Performance', Proceedings of the 17th International Symposium on Electronic Art ISEA2011 Istanbul, Istanbul International Symposium on Electronic Art, Leonardo/ISAST, Istanbul Turkey.View/Download from: UTS OPUS

 Mills, R.H.
 2011, 'Tele-Improvisations: Cross Cultural Creativity in Networked Improvisation', Proceedings of ACM Conference of Creativity and Cognition, Conference on Creativity and Cognition, ACM, Atlanta, Georgia, USA, pp. 465-466.View/Download from: UTS OPUS or Publisher's site